 Though other actors were considered, there really was nobody else in the running for the role of Fred Flintstone.
 Steven Spielberg had worked with John Goodman earlier and had already noticed the actors striking resemblance to Fred Flintstone.
 He actually told Goodman then and there that he (Goodman) was 'going to play Fred' for him.

-On Elizabeth Taylor's first day onset, she was greeted with 30 bouquets of flowers, a Cartier watch, a prehistoric bowling ball with her name engraved on it and a bottle of her Passion perfume, that was redesigned, in Bedrock-style fashion (this bottle can be seen in the film).
+On Elizabeth Taylor's first day onset, she was greeted with 30 bouquets of flowers, a Cartier watch, a prehistoric bowling ball with her name engraved on it and a bottle of her Passion perfume, that was redesigned in Bedrock-style fashion (this bottle can be seen in the film).